rubocode/frontier.nvim/doc/design/strategy.md

 > **Peter Block**

 When you want to apply the definition of a module in the theme into a highlight group and get back a color-infused highlight group, you can supply that module as a parameter to a function inside the highlight module.
 In general, you need to allow passing multiple theme modules as parameters.

 > Design is not just what it looks like and feels like.
 > Design is how it works.
 > **Steve Jobs**

-Inside the function in the highlight group, you don't get proper code completion support because the require path is computed as a variable instead of using a simple string literal.
+Inside the function in the highlight group, you don't get proper code completion support when the require path is computed as a variable instead of using a simple string literal.
 You can have an empty definition (a shared interface) for all aspects of the program to use and get code completion support everywhere.
 It will also be a good thing to have the empty interface so that the different themes can follow the same standard for interfacing with the highlight group modules.